 Suitable for Ages 8+

 I don’t think there has ever been a game from Thinkfun that I have not been amazed by!
-It’s compact size and magnetic convenience make it a great activity to take with you when you travel or even for long car rides.
+Its compact size and magnetic convenience make it a great activity to take with you when you travel or even for long car rides.
 The first three prompts have you warm up to the game and the skills required.
-My seven year old got stuck on the the fourth prompt so I had to get involved here and I proceeded to spend the next hour solving the different clues.
-Who say’s these games are just for kids?
-I love a game that can hold the whole families interest.
+My seven-year-old got stuck on the fourth prompt so I had to get involved here and I proceeded to spend the next hour solving the different clues.
+Who says these games are just for kids?
+I love a game that can hold the whole family’s interest.
 This game develops the skills of deductive reasoning which is a key skill in science, math and computer programming.
 The more you play the more you learn deductive strategies

 8. Rush Hour Jr

 Suitable for Ages 5+